SonyaMoisset/Fundamentals-of-Graphic-Design/README.md

 - Images and Connotation

 #### Week 2: Fundamentals of Typography
+- Intro and Overview
+- The Lexicon of Letters
+- How to Choose a Typeface
+- How to "Read" Typography
+- How to Use a Typeface
+- Quiz: Typography | 100%

 #### Week 3: Fundamentals of Shape and Color
 #### Week 4: Fundamentals of Composition